oliva3d/Brick-Island/README.md

 ## 3D Model Enhancements

 So far, I have worked on improving the island by updating most of the textures.
-These have been replaced with high-quality materials compatible with HD, 2K, and 4K resolutions.
+These have been replaced with high-quality materials compatible with HD, 2K, and 4K resolutions, the windows now are transparent and you can see inside and the beach now is smoother.
 The goal is to modernize the island’s look while preserving the essence of the original game.

 ## Help with Optimization